 Dixon Illinois Medical Malpractice Lawyers

-If you believe your loved one suffered harm from a medical mistake while a patient at Katherine Shaw Bethea Hospital, contact Rosenfeld Injury Lawyers now.
+If you believe your loved one suffered harm from a medical mistake while a patient at Katherine Shaw Bethea Hospital, contact Rosenfeld Injury Lawyers LLC now.
 Our dedicated Dixon personal injury lawyers can work on your behalf to file and resolve your claim for compensation against all those who caused your loved one’s harm, injury or premature death.
 Our attorneys can file all the necessary paperwork in the appropriate courthouse.
 In Lee County, that facility is located at:

 309 S. Galena, Suite 320